kallosbela/weatherapp/README.md

 A simple weather application that retrieves and displays current weather information and forecast for a given city.

+## Acknowledgements

+I would like to extend my heartfelt appreciation to Sahand Ghavidel [https://github.com/sahandghavidel] for the original inspiration behind this project.
+The Weather App project at [https://www.100jsprojects.com/project/weather-app] served as a guiding light and played a significant role in shaping the development of this application.

 ## Installation

 1. Clone the repository to your local machine.